Cadeyrnn/Cadeyrnn/README.md

 ## 🧠 My Developer Journey

 I got started with programming through Harvard's [CS50x](https://cs50.harvard.edu/x), which sparked my interest in building and problem-solving with code.
-Since then, I've completed **CS50P** (Python) and I'm currently working through **CS50AI**, learning about algorithms, search, machine learning and more.
+Since then, I've completed **CS50P** (Python) and **CS50AI**, and am now working through CS50W.
+I am now familiar with most of the content but I place a high value on knowing the basics so going over it again through CS50's delivery seems worthwhile.

 ## 💻 Current Focus